ARPA-SIMC/dballe/doc/fortran_how/query.rst

   physical space, do not return them all, but only return the one of the record type with the highest priority.

+* ``last``: When measures exist in the same physical space at different datetimes, only return the most recent one.

 Shortcuts to stations and data
 ------------------------------